Namecard-ai/obsidian-agentmode-plugin/README.md

 ## Pricing Plans

 This plugin offers two plans: **FREE** and **PRO**.
-PRO users can access all features directly without needing to configure an OpenAI API Key.
-FREE users can still enjoy the complete functionality by bringing their own OpenAI API Key (Bring Your Own Key).
+PRO users can access all features directly without needing to configure an OpenAI API key.
+FREE users can still enjoy the complete functionality by bringing their own OpenAI API key (Bring Your Own Key).

 To help you experience our full service, all new users receive a **7-day free PRO trial** upon first login, with no credit card required.
 Please note that all plugin features require registration and login with an Agentmode account.